GeorgeTsagk/LN-bulletinboard-server/README.md

 You need a Lightning node (only `lnd` is supported currently) and deploy the [c13n daemon](https://github.com/c13n-io/c13n-go) on top of it.

-This enables a new API for your LN node, which includes data-related functionality.
+This enables a new API for your LN node, which includes data-over-lightning functionality.
 For more info on **data over Lightning** read [here](https://c13n.io/about/).

 After launching the `c13n` daemon rename `config.sample.yaml` to `config.yaml` and fill in the required credentials for connecting to c13n.

 > NOTE: Currently the BulletinBoard server doesn't support authentication & TLS over the c13n API, so you will have to comment out the related lines in `c13n-go`'s configuration file.
+>
+> **Until user authentication and TLS are supported, do not run with remote c13n daemon.**
 ```yaml
 server:
   address: "localhost:9999"